preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Custom date filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-In Omnia 7.7 and later, you may be able to use custom date filtering.
+In Omnia 7.7 and later, you may be able to use custom date filtering for the Community rollup query.

 If the scope is filtered on some kind of time property, custom date filtering can be set.